KyleCarlo/CUDA-1wayANOVA-Perm/Readme.md

 ## 4.1.
 Exact Permutation Runtime Results (Runs = 10)
 *Note:*
+- *For both C and CUDA implementations, the execution time reported includes generating the permutations and computing the $F$-statistic.*
 - *For all CUDA Implementations, CUDA Execution time = Average GPU Kernel Time + HtoD + DtoH*
 - *For CUDA Exact Permutation with Lexicographic Next Permutation Algorithm, we get the execution time (serial) of generating the permutations and add this with the CUDA Execution time of computing for $F$-statistic.*
 ### $k$ = 3